It’s perfectly possible to get everything you need from a totally plant-based diet, no matter your age or energy

 Well, you don’t need to only take our word for it.
 The British Dietetic Association to show those who choose a vegan diet that well-planned vegan diets can be suitable for people of all ages, including during pregnancy and breastfeeding.

 Not only is it possible to thrive as a vegan, but there is also mounting evidence to show that a balanced plant-based diet can result in a whole host of health benefits.

 Going vegan is a great opportunity to review your diet and make more room for health-promoting plant foods like wholegrains, nuts, fruits and vegetables, including beans, peas and lentils.
-Research from King’s College London and the The American Journal of Clinical Nutrition suggests that optimising your intake of these foods may help to increase the likelihood of you living a long and healthy life.
+Research from the Global Burden of Disease Study and the The American Journal of Clinical Nutrition suggests that optimising your intake of these foods may help to increase the likelihood of you living a long and healthy life.

 5-a-day and over

 According to the National Diet and Nutrition Survey, people in the UK are consuming too little fruit, vegetables and fibre and too much saturated fat.
 This type of fat has been linked to high cholesterol, which is a risk factor for heart disease.
 Eating a vegan diet means that you avoid consuming saturated fat from meat, dairy and eggs.
 Research from the Nutrients journal shows that healthy characteristics of real-life vegan diets include low saturated fat content and high amounts of fruit, vegetables and fibre, which suggests that switching to this type of diet has the potential to help people find a better balance.